 Ask any middle manager or human resource manager about the most taxing part of their job.
 The answer is most likely to be resolving conflicts between subordinates.
-But we have seen that managers don’t really have any effective conflict management strategies or in some cases no strategies in the first place.
+But we have seen that managers don't have any effective conflict management strategies, or in some cases, no system in the first place.

-Most managers have a tendency to avoid conflicts.
+Most managers have tend to avoid conflicts.
 Their usual agreement is that it is not a part of their job.
 Well, guess what?
-If conflicts can result in a decrease in productivity, then it is your job to identify and have a strategy to handle workplace conflicts.
+Suppose conflicts can result in a decrease in productivity.
+In that case, it is your job to identify and have a strategy to handle workplace conflicts.

 What is Conflict Management?

-In a nutshell, conflict management is the process of identifying and resolving disagreements between two or more stakeholders.
+In a nutshell, conflict management identifies and resolves disagreements between two or more stakeholders.
 The ultimate aim is to weed out factors that might contribute to a conflict in the first place.

 In a successful conflict management campaign, all the parties leave a conflict with some level of satisfaction with the decision or outcome.

-But before going overboard with any strategy, it is important to understand the kind of issues you are dealing with.
+But before going overboard with any strategy, it is essential to understand the kind of issues you are dealing with.

 Here are some ways of identifying the kind of conflict situations that can occur in your workplace.